Food-O-Rama Developer Guide

 For add dish waste, add ingr waste and add ingr stored commands:

-1. The input will be handled by their respective command classes with Basic Input Validation and call the Dish or List class methods addWeight (for waste) or updateIngredientStoredWeight (for ingredient stored.)
+The input will be handled by their respective command classes with Basic Input Validation and call the

-2. The methods will prompt weight input from the user and throw exceptions if the weight is not an integer, is Infinity, is NaN or is negative.
+The methods will prompt weight input from the user and throw exceptions if the weight is not an integer, is

-4. If the user enters n or no, the input weight prompt will loop until the user inputs a valid number.
+norno, the input weight prompt will loop until the user inputs a valid number. -

 The difference between the three commands lies in the add dish waste command, where the wastage must be added to the ingredients linked to it as seen in the Code Snippet below.